dotnet-foundation/project-maturity-model/maturity-profiles-policies.md

 * Projects do not need to formally join the Foundation to participate in the maturity profiles.
 * Projects are given the option to join the Foundation at [Basic security practices](maturity-profiles.md#Basic-security-practices).
-* Projects must [join the Foundation](https://github.com/dotnet/foundation/blob/master/guidance/new-projects.md) at maturity profile #3.
+* Projects must [join the Foundation](https://github.com/dotnet/foundation/blob/master/guidance/new-projects.md) at maturity profile 3 or above.
 Exemptions may be granted by the working group by specific request.

 Why link the maturity profiles with Foundation membership?
 In short, this is how other foundations work, and it is considered a good model for growing projects from incubation to graduation for broad ecosystem benefit.
 However, the working group sees significant value in making the maturity profiles a more generally applicable definition of quality for the ecosystem to use.
 That's why Foundation membership is part of the maturity profiles but doesn't start with it.
-Maturity profile #3 is considered a good point to include Foundation membership as a required characteristic.
+Maturity profile 3 is considered a good point to include Foundation membership as a required characteristic.

 There are also more practical considerations.
-Maturity profiles #3 and #4 include requirements that require paying for things (like signing certificates).
-Maturity profile #4 includes a requirement to use trusted infrastructure.
+Maturity profiles 3 and 4 include requirements that require paying for things (like signing certificates).
+Maturity profile 4 includes a requirement to use trusted infrastructure.
 It is much easier to avoid maintainers having out-of-pocket expenses and to satisfy trust requirements if maturity profiles 3 and 4 are limited to .NET Foundation projects.
 It is also easier to add potentially costly ($) requirements later on, due to the changing requirements of the industry, if the Foundation simply pays those costs for Foundation projects.
 For example, the Foundation may upgrade to a higher cost version of static analysis tools and publish that as a new benefit of all maturity profile 3 and 4 projects.

 ## Existing .NET Foundation Projects